 A literature review revealed many indicators that have been used to assess disaster vulnerability or resilience in top-down, large scale approaches (e.g. Cutter et al. 2003, Cutter et al. 2010, Sherrieb et al. 2010, Birkmann et al., 2012, Frazier et al., 2013, Orencio and Fujii, 2013).
 These indicators describe factors influencing disaster resilience, including economic capital, social capital, dwelling type, dwelling tenure, family structure, health and well-being, infrastructure, institutions and demographics.
 We used these indicators as a basis for identifying potential indicators for the Australian Disaster Resilience Index.
 Most of the published indicators are aligned with the coping capacity part of the conceptual model (Figure 1).
 This arises largely from the conceptual approaches that have been used in the aforementioned large scale assessments, where resilience is viewed as the capacities of communities to absorb and moderate the impacts of natural hazards (e.g. Cutter et al. 2010, Sherrieb et al. 2010).
 The idea of adaptive capacity and the agency of societies to transform and learn in the face of natural hazards is a newer conception in large scale assessment, although it has been a core theme of the theoretical literature on disaster resilience (Engle, 2011).
 Deriving indicators of adaptive capacity in relation to natural hazards is even rarer.
 For example, Cutter et al. (2010) did not attempt to include adaptive capacity indicators, despite adaptive capacity being part of the BRIC Model (Cutter et al., 2008).
 However, much attention has been paid to the assessment of adaptive capacity in the climate change literature (Engle, 2011; IPCC, 2012).
 We will explore the climate change adaptation approach as the basis for deriving adaptive capacity indicators, refining to suit the definition associated with natural hazard adaptation.
-Table 4 outlines the draft set of indicators which will be explored under each theme and capacity.
-These are not necessarily the final indicators that will be used in the index, as data availability, sensitivity and relationship to natural hazard resilience may result in some modifications.
-Nonetheless, these are the indicators that we will begin the process of index calculation with.
+Table 4 outlines the current set of indicators being used under each theme and capacity.
 It is also important to note here that each indicator has associated with it a variable (or variables) forming the data set.
 The variables are defined by the type of data available for each indicator.
 For example, the indicator educational attainment (Table 4) is comprised of the variable 'Ratio of population with high school education to post-secondary education' calculated from the Australian Bureau of Statistics 2011 Census data on population.
 The types of variables used as the data for each indicator depend on data availability at the whole-of-Australia geographic scale of assessment.

-The generalized process for indicator selection, literature review and index calculation is given in Figure 3.
+The generalised process for indicator selection, literature review and index calculation is given in Figure 3.
 Sitting alongside the selection of indicators will be a process of determining the relationship between the indicator and resilience.
 There can be a positive or negative relationship between an indicator and natural hazard resilience.
 For example, families with a large number of dependents often do not have the financial resources to prepare for natural hazard events (Cutter et al. 2003) and renters also may not be able to make modifications to premises that may confer resilience (Morrow, 1999).
 Quantitative and qualitative studies will be reviewed to extract evidence for the relationship between the indicator and resilience.
 Both peer-reviewed and grey literature will be considered, as will Australian and international studies.
 A data set will be established and meta-analysis techniques used to set the relationship between an indicator and resilience, with confidence bounds.
 This will determine the directionality of the indicator along a continuum of high to low resilience.

 Table 4.
-Proposed indicators of coping and adaptive capacity in the Australian Natural Disaster Resilience Index.
-Where variables have not yet been derived, a potential data source is given and marked \.
+Indicators of coping and adaptive capacity in the Australian Natural Disaster Resilience Index. \.
 ABS = Australian Bureau of Statistics.